MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-smb-guidance.md

 Level: Error
 Description: Witness Client initialization failed with error (The system cannot find the file specified.)

-You can safely ignore this event if this is a fresh deployment of Windows Server that has no role and no feature is enabled.
+If this is a fresh deployment of Windows Server that has no roles or features enabled, you can safely ignore this event.

 ## SMB known issues